jennifernakinwale/jenniferkin/content/authors/admin/_index.md

 ---

 Hello.
-I am a Computer Science Ph.D. student at the University of Cincinnati, advised by <a href = "www.linkedin.com"> Dr. Seokki Lee </a> link:www.linkedin.com.
+I am a Computer Science Ph.D. student at the University of Cincinnati, advised by Dr. Seokki Lee.
 I am broadly interested in research on data provenance, databases, and machine learning and I am affiliated with the Databases Group.

 Before joining UC, I graduated with a Bachelor of Science (First Class Honours) in Computer Science from the University of Ibadan, Nigeria, and was awarded the best graduating student in the computer science department.
 Professionally, I have held different roles in a bank, a fintech company, etc., ensuring a total shift in the development, delivery, and use of software products/applications.